 The limits will be adjusted for inflation each year.
-Both 2018 and 2019 limits are listed below for each filing status.
+2019 and 2020 limits are listed below for each filing status.
 Find your filing status to determine what income limits permit you to be eligible.
 For example, if you are married and file jointly, you can ignore the single filer limits and vice versa.

 Total taxable income limits for 2019 are divided into three categories as follows:

 Under $160,700 >> eligible for full 20% deduction